Bipolar Depression In Children And How The Treatment Differs

 Medically reviewed by April Justice, LICSW

-"Bipolar depression," referring to the depressive episodes of bipolar disorder, can be seen in children and typically follows periods of elevated mood, called mania or hypomania.
-Bipolar disorder can be characterized by extreme shifts in mood and behavior, which can impact a person's energy levels, relationships, and daily functioning.
-Though typically diagnosed in adolescents and young adults, bipolar disorder can be diagnosed in younger children as well.
+"Bipolar depression," referring to the depressive episodes of bipolar disorder, can be found in children and typically follows periods of elevated mood, called mania or hypomania.
+Bipolar disorder in children and teens can be characterized by extreme shifts in mood and behavior, which can impact a person's energy levels, relationships, and daily functioning.
+Though those diagnosed with bipolar disorder are typically adolescents and young adults, bipolar disorder can be diagnosed in younger children as well.

 Getty/AnnaStills